-In this analysis, it is assumed that each client performs only one local training epoch per communication iteration.
-The FL system terminates after $R$ iterations and outputs $G^R$ as the final global model.
-Then, the convergence analysis of G$^2$uardFL is presented.
+With these assumptions in place, we proceed with the convergence analysis.
+It is assumed that each client conducts $E$ local stochastic gradient descent updates per FL round.
+The FL process concludes after $R$ rounds, yielding $G^R$ as the final global model.
+The subsequent theorem articulates the convergence properties of G$^2$uardFL.

-\begin{theorem} Let Assumption \ref{assump:smooth} to \ref{assump:norm_bounded} hold, and $L, \zeta$ and $Z$ be defined therein.
-After $R$ iterations, G$^2$uardFL convergences to the global optimum $G^\star$, i.e.,